 We run a nurse triage based appointment system.
-Once you have completed you online consultation eConsult will provide our nurses with an extensive report.
-This will be used to determine whether you need to be seen by either a nurse or GP and any further actions that may be required.
-If the nurse feels you need to be seen by a nurse or doctor you will be added to a triage clinic and you will receive a response within 48 hours of submitting your eConsult.
+Please call 03000 843200 if you are feeling unwell.
+If the nurse feels you need to be seen by a nurse or doctor you will be added to a triage clinic and you will receive a response within 48 hours.

 Booking & Cancelling Appointments

 Some routine appointments can now be requested via our “Contact Tywyn Health Centre” button.
 Simply click on the picture you see to the left of this text.
 Click on this button wherever you see it on our website and you will be taken directly to our contact form.
 You can use the contact form to request appointments for:

 - Medication reviews